TechmanRobotInc/tmr_ros2/README.md

 "script"-> the script which you want to send.<br/>
 "ok" -> Correctness of the script.
 > 2. demo_ask_item:<br/>
 In this demo code, you can send TMSCT cmd by using this service.
-More details please refer to the TM_Robot_Expression.pdf(version 1.76_6300) Chapter 7.4 TMSCT<br/>
+More details please refer to the Expression Editor and Listen Node.pdf(Chapter TMSCT<br/>
 > 3. demo_ask_sta:<br/>
 In this demo code, you can send TMSTA cmd by using this service.
-Please refer to the TM_Robot_Expression.pdf(1.76_6300) 7.5 TMSTA to get more detail<br/>
+More details please refer to the Expression Editor and Listen Node.pdf(Chapter TMSTA<br/>
 > 4. demo_connect_tm:<br/>
 In this demo code, you can set connection. <br/>
 If you set to reconnect as true, every time when driver disconnects from listen node, it will try to re-connect it.<br/>